godxkey/GibsS.github.io/README.md

 <img src="art/postman_tap_banner.jpg"/>

 Building on a game I mention further down, the player controls a postman on a mission to deliver mail in a small airborne village.
-To achieve this task, the player must master the use of their glider.

-A simple casual mobile game with a light meta progression.
+It's a simple casual mobile game with a light meta progression.

 Google Play Store page: [Postman Tap for Android](https://play.google.com/store/apps/details?id=com.game.glider.postman)